Stillat/proteus/README.md

 the input you are supplying and the expected results.
 Bonus points if you add a test case for it :)

 This package is not yet available through packagist until things are tested/validated a bit more, but will be eventually.
-A nice `Config` wrapper for use within Laravel projects will also come at some point.

 ## License